My Erasmus Adventure in Paris: Six Months That Changed Everything

 June 9th-10th: Northern Adventures

 Lille on June 9th followed by Amsterdam on June 10th with the whole crew - Emir, Bedo, Flavio, Simeone, Arda, Argo, Kickz, and Canberk.
 These final trips with friends felt bittersweet, knowing our time together was ending.
-[Detail both city experiences and the group dynamics during these final adventures.]
+Lille was a fast, flat walk through the old town and way too much Flemish food; Amsterdam was canals, bikes, a long-overdue visit to the Van Gogh Museum and, inevitably, a late night that none of us remember the ending of.
+Traveling as a full group at this point was messy in the best way — everyone had their own pace, but nobody wanted to split up.

 June 14th-18th: The Perfect Parisian Finale

 My last week in Paris was everything I could have hoped for: capturing the Eiffel Tower at moonrise on the 14th, Michelin-starred ramen with Erdem on the 15th, shopping at Madeleine and Place Vendôme with Lea on the 16th, and finally using that Opera Garnier ticket Alice gave me on my very first day on the 17th.
 The Lyon trip with Erdem, Victor, Tomas, and Marta on the 18th was the perfect last adventure.
-[Expand on each final experience and how they provided closure to your Erasmus journey.]
+Each day felt quietly staged as a farewell to some part of the city — a favourite view, a favourite meal, a place I'd meant to get to for months and kept pushing back.
+Lyon was the right ending: a full Saturday of traboules, bouchon lunches and slow walks along two rivers with four people I'd probably never have met without this semester.

 June 19th: Au Revoir, Paris

 Going back home after six months in Paris felt like leaving a part of myself behind.
 The person who arrived nervous and excited in January was completely different from the one leaving with a heart full of memories and friendships that would last forever.
-[Reflect on the departure, what you learned about yourself, and how Paris changed you.]
+The last day was a slow round of goodbyes — coffees that stretched too long, promises to visit each other, one more walk along the river — and then a taxi to the airport with more luggage and fewer certainties than I'd arrived with.
+I didn't fully understand what had shifted in me until I was back in my old bedroom, watching the same ceiling I'd grown up with and realising it no longer felt like the only home I had.

 Lessons from My Erasmus Experience

 Six months in Paris taught me more than any classroom ever could.
 From practical skills like navigating a foreign bureaucracy to life lessons about independence, friendship, and embracing the unknown, my Erasmus experience shaped who I am today.
-[Share key life lessons, personal growth insights, and advice for future Erasmus students.]
+I learned how to be comfortable being the least fluent person in the room, how to rebuild a social life from scratch, and how quickly a new city can start feeling like yours if you let it.
+More than anything, Erasmus made me trust that I could drop myself into an unfamiliar place and figure out the rest on the way.

 Tips for Future Erasmus Students in Paris